Read this guide if you’re keen to know the top 9 benefits of drinking filtered tap water in your home.

 It’s common for tap water to contain traces of contaminants that affect drinking water quality, such as heavy metals, chlorine or chloramine, volatile organic compounds, pharmaceuticals, nitrates, and pesticides.
 Water that travels through lead pipes may also contain dangerous levels of lead.

-There are national regulations for water quality in the US (set by the Environmental Protection Agency), but even these regulations permit small amounts of contaminants in water, deeming these amounts to be “safe”.
+There are national regulations for water quality in the US set by the Environmental Protection Agency (EPA), but even these regulations permit small amounts of contaminants in water, deeming these amounts to be “safe”.
 But most of us would rather drink water that’s completely impurity-free.

 The only way to avoid drinking contaminated water is to install a filtered water system in your home.